781flyingdutchman/background_downloader/README.md

 * On iOS, once enqueued, a background download must complete within 4 hours
 * On both platforms, downloads will not start without a network connection, and do not distinguish between metered (cellular) and unmetered (WiFi) connections
 * Redirects will be followed
+* Background downloads will not be retried upon failure
 * Background downloads are aggressively controlled by the native platform.
 You should therefore always assume that a task that was started may not complete, and may disappear without providing any status or progress update to indicate why.
 For example, if a user swipes your app up from the iOS App Switcher, all scheduled background downloads are terminated without notification